VIDA-NYU/ache/docs/rest-api.rst

     :reqjson array seeds: (**Required for DeepCrawl**) An array of strings.
 Each string must be a fully-qualified URL that will be used starting point of the crawl.

-    Resquest body example for DeepCrawl:
+    Request body example for DeepCrawl:

     .. sourcecode:: js